edk2-docs/edk-ii-package-maintainer-guidelines/chapter1.md

     - Increment the minor number if content is added (see below).
     - If new modules are added to the package and these modules are not covered by previous recommendations, increment the minor number.

-New content implies a change to the Description of a Package Surface Area (see the UDP specification).
+New content implies a change to the Description of a Package Surface Area (see the UDP spec).

 * **Examples of new content** include, but are not limited to the following:
   - Adding meta-tags (```@PROMPT``` or ```@ValidList``` comment block entries) that map to attributes or elements defined by the UDP specification